jairorudas/netflux-accedo/README.md

 # netflux-accedo

-> Test for a job on Accedo
+> Test for a job Accedo

+> This project use VueJS 2, Nuxt, Vue-resource, v-lazy-load and swiper.

 ## Build Setup